 “The Neapolitans don’t have the only soundproof basement in town,” Batgirl reports, folding sinuous gauntleted arms over her Bat-emblem’d chest.

 Nonna nonna nonna nonna goes Rags Ragnarsson in your dazed memory; but this sure isn’t Jenna Wiblitz out of her sickbed.
-Nor is it Britt Groningen despite the long red hair cascading from her cowl—too brightly bouffant and Brenda Starrish—since Batgirl’s noticeably taller and sturdier than Britt.
-More like Kinks with her rigid Medusa gaze through those cowlsockets from which you can’t tear your own even as Mr. Freeze gets his tape decks rolling with an unctuous “Vicki Volester, take wunnnn... annnnd... ohhhnleeee...”
+Nor is it Britt Groningen despite the long red hair cascading from her cowl, since Batgirl’s noticeably taller and sturdier than Britt.
+More like Kinks with her rigid Medusa gaze through those cowlsockets from which you can’t tear your own eyes even as Mr. Freeze gets his tape decks rolling with a gelidly unctuous “Vicki Volester, take wunnnn... annnnd... ohhhnleeee...”

-“Wh—?” you go, followed by “—utt?” when Freeze’s raygun discharges a sudden b‑z‑z‑z‑z—and has it gotten a helluva lot colder in here?
+“Wh—?” you go, followed by “—utt?” when Freeze’s raygun discharges a sudden b‑z‑z‑z‑z—has it gotten a helluva lot colder in here??

-“‘Poor Butterfly, ‘neath the blos-soms way-ting,’” Freeze croons, compelling your complete unwilling attention. “(Hawwww) I believe we can teach your friend Desperate Desmond a lesson on how to have REAL fun with a captive girlie (hawwww) using the RIGHT kind of medium.
+“‘Poor Butterfly, ‘neath the blos-soms way-ting,’” Freeze croons, compelling your complete attention away from Basilisk Batgirl. “(Hawwww) I believe we can teach your friend Desperate Desmond a lesson on how to have REAL fun with a captive girlie (hawwww) using the RIGHT kind of medium.
 Audible trumps visual any old night—”

 “Oh would you get ON with it?” snaps Batgirl.